toybox-rs/toybox-rs/docs/new-game-help.md

 All of the work you will now be doing is in the `tb_<gamename>` directory, and mainly in the `lib.rs` file.
 You can grep through the file for "TODO" to find the methods you will need to implement/customize.

+### Removing a game
+If, for some reason, you want to nuke the game you just created, you remove it with the command: `cargo run --bin newgame <gamename> --clear`.

 ## Basic Game Components

 __`lib.rs`__